xinyuan-zhao/Chronic-Kidney-Disease-Detection/README.md

 # Chronic-Kidney-Disease-Detection

-This project is an end-to-end machine learning pipeline for predicting Chronic Kidney Disease (CKD) using real patient health records.
-It covers the full lifecycle — from data preprocessing and model training to experiment tracking and a demo deployment setup.
-It’s built with a cloud-first MLOps mindset using Azure Databricks and MLflow.
+This project is a hands-on simulation of a real-world healthcare MLOps pipeline.
+The goal was to build an end-to-end machine learning workflow to detect Chronic Kidney Disease (CKD) using real patient health records — from data preprocessing, model training and evaluation, to tracking and deployment readiness.

+It was developed entirely on Azure Databricks and tracked with MLflow, reflecting a production-like environment that can scale to tools like AWS SageMaker or integrate with Airflow for orchestration.

+While the project was done in a short time, I designed it with a modular and reproducible structure that aligns with enterprise MLOps practices — making it testable, traceable, and ready for future deployment.

 ---

 ### Why I Built This

 I created this project to simulate a real-world MLOps scenario in the healthcare domain.
-I wanted to practice building reproducible, scalable workflows using tools that are actually used in the industry.
-Everything is modular and testable, and the pipeline could be scaled to AWS SageMaker or other platforms if needed.
+I wanted to build reproducible, scalable workflows using tools that are actually used in the industry.

 ---